10 MUST-DO Tips Avoid Holiday Weight Gain

 I will confess that I have eaten SO many meals and snacks without taking the time to pay attention to eating.

-This year I stumbled upon Mindful Eating Meditations, which you can find on Youtube, Insight Timer Meditation app, and other places.
+This year I found Mindful Eating Meditations on Youtube, Insight Timer app, and other places.

 How to Stay Motivated to Avoid Holiday Weight Gain